 Greene has also made a significant contribution to the small screen with regular gigs on the series The Red Green Show, Northern Exposure, Lonesome Dove: The Series, The Adventures of Dudley the Dragon, Wolf Lake and narrating the Discovery Channel's Exhibit A series.
 He also appeared as the sole survivor of a pre-WW1 Indian tribe in the telefilm, The Last of His Tribe in 1992.

 In 1992, he was honored with a Lifetime Achievement Award by the Southwest Museum in Los Angeles, one of the nation's pre-eminent museums dedicated to the culture of Native Americans.
 In 2002, he won the Best Actor Award for his role in Skins at the Tokyo International Film Festival.
 In his native Canada, he has been nominated three times for Gemini awards and in 2004 he was honored with the Gemini's Earle Grey Award.

-He then went on to star in projects such as The Twilight Saga: Breaking Dawn - Part 2 (2012), the drama Winter's Tale (2014) with Colin Farrell and Russell Crowe, and The Shack (2017) with Sam Worthington.
-His latest role is in the film Molly's Game (2017).
+He then went on to star in projects such as The Twilight Saga: Breaking Dawn - Part 2 (2012), the drama Winter's Tale (2014) with Colin Farrell and Russell Crowe, The Shack (2017) with Sam Worthington and Molly's Game (2017) alongside Jessica Chastain.

 Graham Greene Filmography